Controllers I Use

 The first is the ASCII Specialized Joystick 8140.
 Like the ASCII Grip in the previous part, this is a PlayStation controller, with no right stick or L3/R3 capability.
 As you can see, it's huge!
 As large as an original PlayStation, and built like a tank, with a metal baseplate and arcade-style switches.
 The joystick is a 3 cm ball that sticks up 6 cm.
 One of these controllers can be had for as little as $10 if you look around.

 I bought this mostly because my fist reaction upon seeing one was, "I gotta own one of these!"
-However, it has a number of features that can be handy for gimp play.
+However, it has a number of features that can be handy for hurting hands.
 The second photo shows the array of switches that control whether each of the eight large buttons are in normal, turbo or auto mode.
 There's a slider for adjusting the turbo speed*.
 There is also a 'slow' mode that slows down game play**.
 (The latter works with Chrono Trigger but not with Parasite Eve 2.)

 Arcade-style controllers are available for the PS2 and PS3.
 They tend to be expensive (as much as $150), are often tailored to a specific series of games and often are made in relatively limited quantities.
 Though most have some kind of turbo functionality, the slow mode seems to have disappeared; probably because there is no consistent way to implement it.